 - 3. Family Documentation: If third party verification is not possible, LHA may accept other documentation supplied by the applicant.
 All documents will be photocopied.
 If photocopying is not allowed for a particular piece of documentation, then LHA will be required to make a notation in the file regarding the document which was viewed. - 4.
 Family Certification: Under limited circumstances, if the nature of the information cannot be documented or independently verified, LHA may accept a certification from the family by submitting a statement in writing.
-LHA will use its best judgement to determine whether the family should be able to provide documentation of certain information. - 5.
+LHA will use its best judgment to determine whether the family should be able to provide documentation of certain information. - 5.
 Release of Information: Families will be required to sign HUD form 9886, Authorization for Release of Information/Privacy Act Notice and other appropriate forms of verification not covered under the HUD form 9886.
-The signatures should be updated at each annual re-examination.
+The signatures should be updated at each annual reexamination.
 Family refusal to cooperate with the required verification system will result in denial or termination. - C. Acceptable Forms of Verification: The verifications are listed in the order of most to least preferable form of verification.
-LHA will attempt to obtain the "most" preferable form of verification.
+LHA will attempt to obtain the "most" preferable form of verification. - 1.
+Alimony or Child Support Payments: - a.
+Copy of separation or settlement agreement or divorce decree stating amount and type of support and Payment schedules. - b.
+Statement of the party responsible to enforce the payments indicating a record of payment history. - c.
+A letter from the person paying the support. - d.
+A copy of the latest check.
+LHA must record the date, amount and number of the check. - e.
+Child Support/Alimony certification statement. - f.
+Household's signed statement.